pseusys/pseusys/DEVELOPMENT.md

 #### Lambda functions

 Compiler makes use of [chevron](https://github.com/noahmorrison/chevron) lambdas and defines a few functions that are available during build time.
-The functions can accept one or more comma-separated arguments, that will be treated differently.
+The functions have names that end with parentheses and can accept one or more comma-separated arguments, that will be treated differently.
 Keep in mind that since the functions use `eval` to evaluate string representation of python code, they are terribly unsafe!
 Here are the function descriptions: